Traditional Belgian Food in Brussels: 17 Must-Eats!

 The owners and chefs at Noordzee take pride in delivering delicious fish and seafood dishes using the freshest catch of the day.

-But the main things you should try that can sometimes be overlooked are the shrimp croquettes.
+However, the main thing you should try that can sometimes be overlooked is shrimp croquettes.

 Where: Place Sainte-Catherine 50, 1000 Brussels